ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

         Leaf <> t = t
         (Node x l r) t = Node x l (r <> t)
     ```
-    There are variations of this code that are more likely to produce a balance tree -- although then it might be that associativity holds when one considers different shapes of the same data equivalent (which is commonly the case for search trees).
+    There are variations of this code that are more likely to produce a balance tree -- although then one has to think about whether associativity holds only when one considers different shapes of the same data equivalent (which is commonly the case for search trees).

-2. Another one traverses both trees in parallel, using a `Semigroup` instance for the elements to combine values that are present in boht trees:
+2. Another one traverses both trees together, using a `Semigroup` instance for the elements to combine values that are present in the same position in both:

     ```haskell
     instance Semigroup a => Semigroup (Tree a) where